 The quality of the work you do for your clients will determine how long your company lasts.
 That’s because customers will spread the word about whether your services are of high quality or not.
 One bad review is all it takes for your business to be avoided like the plague.
 But one great review, especially when you’re just starting out, could send droves of new clients your way.

 As a result, you need to go the extra mile, if you have to, in order to satisfy your clients and be consistent in your results.
 Doing good work means having the means to find out exactly what the client wants, hiring people with the right skills, and getting tasks done in a timely manner.

 There will always be competition.
 The important thing is not to worry about them but to know what they offer and find ways to do it even better.
 Do your nearest competitors have a strong following online?
 Then develop strategies to gain more leverage on social networks.
 Are they industry leaders in the same area of business you are pursuing?
 Then study their methods and see if you can improve on them or put a different spin on how you deliver value to your customers.

 Back in 2014 when the idea for SongCat was born, launching an online recording studio meant looking at what was already available and finding the gaps that existed that we could use to entice people looking for high quality but affordable music production services.
 We focused on a faster turnaround time and ways to deliver a lower cost product than the competition, while still providing high quality.

-	Today, our initial SongCat idea has evolved to become Tunedly, in line with new opportunities that we have uncovered for helping people master music online in terms of quality and affordability.
+Today, our initial SongCat idea has evolved to become Tunedly, in line with new opportunities that we have uncovered for music mastering online and helping songwriters land publishing deals.
 To date, we have helped hundreds of musicians all over the world bring their projects to life.
 We launched the rebranded version not too long ago and it's been a continuous learning process.
 If you haven't tried it as yet, you can always have a look around to see what's on offer.